tangram67/RMP/README.md

 1. Change to the folder **"curl"** and execute **./build.sh**
 2. Change to the folder **"mpg123"** and execute **./build.sh**

-No errors should be shown and the static library file (.a) should be in be in each folder.
+No errors should be shown and the static library file (\*.a) should be in be in each folder.

 ## Compile the application

+The build is local, no files will be installed in your system folders by the following commands:

 1. Execute **./bootstrap** in root project folder
 2. Execute **make -j4**